Baoshan Yunnan, China Travel Guide

 Have a clear, translated list of allergies for restaurant staff.

-Consider purchasing fresh produce and ingredients from local markets.
+Consider purchasing fresh produce and elements from local markets.

 Supermarkets stock various packaged foods with ingredient lists.

-A gastronomic highlight, notably in Tengchong, during summer and early autumn.
+A gastronomic highlight, notably in Tengchong, during the summer months and early autumn.

 Dishes featuring freshly gathered local herbs and unique regional vegetables.